 The Umeda district has been undergoing a major facelift over the past years, and more improvements are scheduled to happen.
 JR Osaka Station was recently transformed from one of Japan's darkest and most cramped into one of the country's most pleasant.
 Furthermore, the expansive freight rail yard north of the station is being redeveloped into a new, modern city district.
-A first part of the huge redevelopment project was recently completed with the opening of the Grand Front Osaka complex.
+A first part of the huge redevelopment project was completed with the opening of the Grand Front Osaka complex in 2013.
+The second part is scheduled to be completed by 2028.

 Shops: typically 10:00 to 20:00 Restaurants: typically 11:00 to 23:00